NAMTeam/Network-Addon-Mod/ltext/README.md

 **both** checkboxes "Wrap at: …" and "Preserve formatting of existing files" are **deselected**.
 This is necessary so that Poedit does not alter the wrapping of lines.

+Also, within

+    Edit > Preferences > General

+you should deselect "Automatically compile MO file when saving".
+This will prevent the program from creating unnecessary `.mo` files while you translate.

 TBC

 ### General notes